 Ask yourself, why do I want to start a blog?
 What do I hope to accomplish by starting blogging?
 Whatever your answer is, ask yourself why again.
 Repeat the question 3-4 times, until you have a clear picture and figure out the real reason you want to start a blog.

 Now you are up to something.
-Once you can envision the lifestyle you aim for and establish a measurable goal, your will feel inspired and motivated from the inside.
+Once you can envision the lifestyle you aim for and establish a measurable goal, you’ll feel inspired and motivated from the inside.

 What do you want to blog about?